imageio/imageio/docs/functions.rst

 .. _insertdocs-imageio-imread:

-.. py:function:: imageio.imread(filename, format=None, **kwargs)
+.. py:function:: imageio.imread(uri, format=None, **kwargs)

   Reads an image from the specified file.
-Returns a numpy array.
+Returns a numpy array, which comes with a dict of meta data at its 'meta' attribute.

   **Parameters**

-  filename : str
+  uri : {str, bytes}
-      The location of the file on the file system. format : str
+      The resource to load the image from.
+This can be a normal filename, a file in a zipfile, an http/ftp address, a file object, or the raw bytes. format : str
       The format to use to read the file.
 By default imageio selects the appropriate for you based on the filename and its contents.

   Further keyword arguments are passed to the reader.
-See the docstring of the corresponding format to see what arguments are available.
+See :ref:`imageio.help<insertdocs-imageio-help>` to see what arguments are available for a particular format.

 .. insertdocs end::